JessicaRenz/HyperLAU/README.md

 `ggplot2` , `stringr`, `ggraph`, `ggpubr`, `igraph`,`stringr`,`phytools` and `phangorn`.

 ## Running HyperLAU
-HyperLAU can be compiled in the command line by the following command:
+HyperLAU can be compiled in the command line, for example by the following command:
 ```
 g++ HyperLAU.cpp -o HyperLAU -larmadillo
 ```